pallets-eco/flask-security/docs/configuration.rst

     For security reasons, if this setting is configured then the default behavior of allowing all subdomains of SERVER_NAME is disabled.
-This setting assumes that you wish to have detailed control over your allowed subdomains.
+This setting assumes that you wish to have **explicit** control over your allowed subdomains.
 If you do not wish this behavior, then also include an entry that matches your SERVER_NAME variable.
 I.E. if SERVER_NAME is 'example.com' then include '.example.com' in the list.